 Gallach stressed that the world powers that have offered "a generous package of incentives" to Iran last month want to see what the response of Iran is to the package to start a new round of negotiations with Tehran.
 She expressed hope that an 'appropriate framework' for the negotiations with Iran would be worked out in the Geneva talks.
 Pointing to Washington's decision to send a top diplomat to Geneva to attend the talks on Iran's nuclear program, Gallach said that the US and other countries that have sent envoys to the meeting want Iran's nuclear issue to be solved through negotiation.

 Tension has intensified since Tehran tested missiles last week, alarming Israel and unsettling energy markets on fears that conflict could disrupt supply.
 Yet oil prices slipped on Friday, ending 13 percent down from last week's record of over $147 a barrel of crude.
 Traders cited as factors the attendance of Burns -- a career diplomat who helped restore U.S. ties with Libya in 2006 -- and a comment by Iranian Foreign Minister Manouchehr Mottaki that the chances of an Israeli or U.S. strike were "almost zero".

 Photos courtesy of BBC News, EPA, and Press TV

-- Charm of diplomatic optimism: EU, Britain, France, Germany, Russia & China, direct talks with Iran; Bush quick to condemn Iran
+- Charm of diplomatic optimism: EU, Britain, France, Germany, Russia & China, direct talks with Iran while Bush quick to condemn

 - European Union foreign policy chief Javier Solana denies agreement on new sanctions against Iran

-- Ahmadinejad ordered withdrawal of $75 billion from EU banks before Brown announced to freeze overseas assets of Bank Melli Iran
+- No small money.
+Withdrawal of $75 billion from EU banks before Brown announced to freeze overseas assets of Bank Melli Iran

-- On Iran, Brown puts himself squarely behind Bush; on Iraq, both resist calls for more rapid withdrawals from an unpopular war
+- Like minds pair up: Brown & Bush both resist calls for more rapid withdrawals from an unpopular war